Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

-Ozturk and Sasselov recently suggested that photoelectrons emitted from magnetised magnetite in prebiotic lakes could produce chiral symmetry breaking through the CISS effect.\cite{ozturk_origins_2022} They proposed that energy splitting between states of chiral molecules interacting with spin-polarised photo-electrons gives rise to a difference in reaction barriers for reduction of different enantiomers, which would give rise to an enantiomeric excess in reaction products from a racemic mixture (50:50 mixture of reactant enantiomers),\cite{ozturk_origins_2022} although more recently Ozturk \& co-workers have also explored other possibilities.\cite{ozturk_origin_2023,ozturk_chirality-induced_2023} In this work a detailed microscopic mechanism of electron spin-induced chiral selectivity, where the key step is a redox reaction between radicals, one of which is spin-polarized.
+Ozturk and Sasselov suggested that photoelectrons emitted from magnetised magnetite in prebiotic lakes could produce chiral symmetry breaking through the CISS effect.\cite{ozturk_origins_2022} They proposed that energy splitting between states of chiral molecules interacting with spin-polarised photo-electrons gives rise to a difference in reaction barriers for reduction of different enantiomers, which would give rise to an enantiomeric excess in reaction products from a racemic mixture (50:50 mixture of reactant enantiomers),\cite{ozturk_origins_2022} although more recently Ozturk \& co-workers have also explored other possibilities, namely preferential adsorption of chiral molecules onto magnetized surfaces.\cite{ozturk_origin_2023,ozturk_chirality-induced_2023} As an alternative to this proposal, in this letter a detailed microscopic mechanism of electron spin-induced chiral selectivity, where the key step is a redox reaction between radicals, one of which is spin-polarized.
 This model applies generally to spin-polarised radical recombination reactions, which could form the basis of how homochirality emerged in the prebiotic world, and could also form the basis of a new strategy for asymmetric synthesis.
-This enantioselective radical pair mechanism (ERPM) involves well-studied coherent quantum dynamics of electron spins in radicals in the condensed phase, where spin-polarized electrons are thermalised and attached to chemical molecules.
-These reactions are well known to be sensitive to weak magnetic perturbations to the electron spin dynamics,\cite{steiner_magnetic_1989,mani_molecular_2022} even magnetic fields as weak as 50 $\upmu$T,\cite{maeda_chemical_2008} as has been suggested to play a role in the magnetic field sense of migratory birds,\cite{hore_radical-pair_2016} so it stands to reason that radical pair reactions can also be sensitive to small perturbations from chirality-dependent spin-orbit coupling.\cite{bloom_chiral_2024} This idea is expanded upon below, where a qualitative description of the mechanism is given, which is then expanded into a more complete Stochastic Liouville equation model.
-This model is then used to derive simple analytic expressions for the enantiomeric excess predicted by this model and finally we discuss example chemical reactions which could show this form of spin-polarisation induced enantioselectivity.
+This enantioselective radical pair mechanism involves well-studied coherent quantum dynamics of electron spins in radicals in the condensed phase, where spin-polarized radicals could be formed by electrons from magnetized materials transferring to chemical fragments on their surface.
+Radical pair reactions are well known to be sensitive to weak magnetic perturbations to the electron spin dynamics,\cite{steiner_magnetic_1989,mani_molecular_2022} even magnetic fields as weak as 50 $\upmu$T,\cite{maeda_chemical_2008} as has been suggested to play a role in the magnetic field sense of migratory birds,\cite{hore_radical-pair_2016} so it stands to reason that radical pair reactions can also be sensitive to small perturbations from chirality-dependent spin-orbit coupling.\cite{bloom_chiral_2024} This idea is expanded upon below, where a qualitative description of the mechanism is given, which is then expanded into a more complete Stochastic Liouville equation model.
+This model is then used to derive simple analytic expressions for the enantiomeric excess in terms of kinetic and spin-interaction parameters for the radical pair.
+We discuss an example chemical reaction which could show this form of spin-polarisation induced enantioselectivity: the reduction of glyceronitrile at magnetite surfaces, which could have created an enantiomeric imbalance in prebiotic chemistry.